Directed Orchestration of Microfluidic Environments for guided Self-organisation

 Broader Applications

-DOMES is a product family of microfluidic 3D cell culture chips which will allow the control and study not only of kidney organoids, but also of other 3D cell models including:
+DOMES is a product family of microfluidic 3D cell culture chips which will allow the control and study not only of kidney organoids, but of other 3D cell models including:

 - Lung organoids